Select Page

 Looking ahead, STIC will support this year’s seed grant winners by helping them develop skills to manage funds and report on their research.
 In addition, the project administration plans to expand the Talent Mobility Portal to offer more upskilling opportunities and cover additional key areas.

-Planning for future events is already underway, starting with the third policy study tour in Washington, D.C. in the spring of 2025, and the next annual conference, which will be held in Malaysia in the fall of next year.
+Planning for future events is already underway, starting with the third policy study tour in Washington, D.C., scheduled for spring 2025, and the next annual conference, which will take place in Malaysia in fall 2025.

 “We look forward to furthering our impact, strengthening collaborations, exploring new partnerships and securing funding for ongoing and future technology and innovation initiatives,” Gibson says.